Randy Samuel

 Randolph FitzGerald Samuel (born 23 December 1963) is a Trinidad-born Canadian former soccer player who played as a defender.
 His 82 international caps were a Canada national team record until he was surpassed by Paul Stalteri in September 2010.

-He started his career with the Edmonton Eagles and Vancouver Whitecaps, before joining Dutch champions PSV Eindhoven in 1985.
+He started his career with the Edmonton Eagles and Vancouver Whitecaps before joining Dutch champions PSV Eindhoven in 1985.
 Playing just five Eredivisie games for PSV, he moved on to FC Volendam in 1987, becoming a key member of the team until he moved on to league rivals Fortuna Sittard in 1990.
 Sittard were relegated into the second tier, and Samuel moved on to English side Port Vale in November 1995.
-Failing to make an impact in England, he left in May 1996, and signed with Norwegian side Harstad IL.
+Failing to make an impact in England, he left in May 1996 and signed with Norwegian side Harstad IL.
 He later played for the Vancouver 86ers, the Hampton Roads Mariners, and the Montreal Impact.

 Making 82 appearances for Canada between 1983 and 1997, he appeared in all three games of the 1986 FIFA World Cup.
 He also helped his nation to win the 1990 North American Nations Cup and 1985 CONCACAF Championship.
 He played at the CONCACAF Gold Cup in 1991 and 1993.
 In 2012 as part of the Canadian Soccer Association's centennial celebration, he was named to the all-time Canada XI men's team.

 Club career

 North America

-Samuel, born in Trinidad, grew up in Richmond, British Columbia, and graduated from McNair High School.
+Samuel was born in Trinidad, grew up in Richmond, British Columbia, and graduated from McNair High School.
 He was selected by the Vancouver Whitecaps in the 1981 North American Soccer League draft, though he never signed with the club.
 In 1983, Samuel began his professional career with the Edmonton Eagles of the Canadian Professional Soccer League.
 He signed with the Vancouver Whitecaps the following year, yet he never played a game for them before returning to the Eagles.

 Netherlands

-In 1985, Samuels left Canada for the Netherlands where he played in the Dutch First Division with PSV Eindhoven.
-PSV were crowned champions in 1985–86 and 1986–87, but Samuels played just five league games before he moved on to FC Volendam, who were newly promoted to the top-flight in 1987–88.
+In 1985, Samuels left Canada for the Netherlands, where he played in the Dutch First Division with PSV Eindhoven.
+PSV were crowned champions in 1985–86 and 1986–87, but Samuels played just five league games before he moved on to FC Volendam, who were newly-promoted to the top-flight in 1987–88.
 After a mid-table finish in 1988–89, Volendam missed out on qualification to the UEFA Cup by only two points in 1989–90.
 He switched to Fortuna Sittard in 1990, who finished mid-table in 1990–91 and 1991–92, before dropping into the Second Division after suffering relegation in 1992–93.
-After Sittard finished the 1993–94 season mid-table in the Dutch second tier he left both the club and the country.
+After Sittard finished the 1993–94 season mid-table in the Dutch second tier, he left the club and the country.